 Social Studies Education (SSE) in Indonesia is conceptually not separated from an understanding of Social Studies.
 Thus, the Social studies is a discipline derived from the social sciences, which was developed to meet the objectives of education/learning, both levels of schooling and higher education.
-In addition, in accordance with its objectives, it is necessary for the selection of the various aspects of each discipline of the social sciences.
-Social Studies objectives are: Social Studies programs have a responsibility to prepare young people to identify, understand, and work to solve problems that face our nation and interdependence increasingly diverse world.
+In addition, in accordance with its objectives, it is necessary for the selection of the various aspects of each discipline of the social selection of the various aspects of each discipline of the social selection of the various aspects of each discipline of the social selection of the various aspects of each discipline of the social selection of the various aspects of each discipline of the social selection and interdependence increasingly diverse world.
 Over the past Several Decades, the professional consensus has been that such programs ought to include goals in the broad areas of knowledge, democratic values, and skills.